This page may contain affiliate links. Learn More.

 Over the year the grant program was shut down, scholarships discontinued, and raises for DHS subsidy for starred providers did not reflect the amount of work and expense they required.
 One year the three-star raise was 75 cents per day.

 For paying $500 to get certified, I was receiving 50 cents more per day than a two-star provider.
 That spoke volumes to me about how the state felt about quality.
-They eventually fixed that a couple of years later, but it was such a slap in the face at the time.

 I had a long talk with myself and then with my husband.
 I wanted to spend my time being fun instead of grouchy and drowning in paperwork.
 It was really tough for me to give up my rating because I thought the program was such a great idea, but I knew I would be the same me without the stars behind my name.

 So I decided after 12 years of being three-star, to let my stars go and quit the program.
 I would celebrate my gifts and not worry about what the state ratings said about me.

 The stars program may be right for you, I don’t know.
 I would definitely recommend doing it at least once to get all the education.
 I feel like it changed me.
 But for me, and it may not be the same for you, keeping it up was not worth it.